 Even if you’re familiar with the FastPass system at Disney World, it works differently at Disneyland Paris.
-First of all, there are two types of FastPasses, regular and VIP/hotel guest.
+First of all, there are three types of FastPasses: regular, hotel guest, and VIP.

-With the VIP/hotel guest FastPass, which Dan and I had, you can use the FastPass line for all the rides whenever you want.
+With the VIP FastPass, which Dan and I had, you can use the FastPass line for all the rides whenever you want.
 This is available for Suites or Castle Club guests staying at Disneyland Hotel, Disney’s Hotel New York, Disney’s Newport Bay Club and Disney’s Sequoia Lodge.

 Honestly, we only really used the FastPass on the Peter Pan ride.
 Most of the regular lines were just 5-10 minutes all day.
 In fact, the FastPass line was frequently closed because the regular line was so short.
 However, if you visit Disneyland Paris during peak season, the VIP/hotel guest FastPass could really make a difference in your trip to the parks.

 How does Disneyland Paris compare to other Disney parks?